-Pentaceratops was a plant-eating dinosaur and measured about twenty feet long from beak to tail.
+Pentaceratops was a plant-eating dinosaur that measured about twenty feet long from beak to tail.
 As a ceratopsian (horns, beaks, and frills) it was member of the chasmosaurine group, and was closely related to Chasmosaurus and Coahuilaceratops to name a few.
 It lived in what is now New Mexico, USA, during the late Cretaceous Period, between 76 and 73 million years ago.
-The genus name, Pentaceratops, translates to "Five Horned Face" in reference to the single horn on the snout, two over each eye socket, and two on each jugal (cheek bone).
+The genus name, Pentaceratops, translates to "Five Horned Face" in reference to the single horn on the snout, two over the eye sockets, and two on the jugals (cheek bone).
 I personally feel the name is a bit misleading since many ceratopsians, including ones that are named for having specifically fewer horns, have "horns" on their jugals also.
 When I hear "Five Horned Face" I expect two extra horns growing out over the eyes or something...oh well.

 |Pentaceratops life reconstruction by Christopher DiPiazza.|